4ster-light/blog/posts/Introduction to Interpreters.md

 performed at `lex()`.

-1. **Peek**: Checks whether the character at a certain offset from the current position exists, and if that's the case it returns it.
+1. **Peek**: Checks whether the character at a certain offset from the current position exists, and if that is the case it returns it.
 If not, it just returns None.
 This is used in longer than one character tokens, so if we encounter the first character, we can check whether the following match the expected for the expected token, and if they do not it is an invalid character so we just raise an error.